Have you come across any of these common candle problems?

 The first, sometimes not obvious, solution to a drowning candle wick is to look closer at your candle container.
 Did you pour the wax above an area where the candle container shape changes?
 Or overfill the container, not leaving room for the wick and melt pool?

 The second issue involves rethinking our candle wick choice.
-It’s possible the wick is too small for the candle’s diameter.
+It’s possible the wick may be too small for the candle’s diameter.
 Compare your candle wick size to your container size with our printable candle wick charts in the Simple Living Library.

 You’ve probably heard this term before but may not be able to recognize this candle problem.